lara-zeus/filament-plugin-tools/docs/traits/globally-search.md

 }
 ```

-and defined the default searchs:
+and defined the default searches:

 ```php
 public array $defaultGloballySearchableAttributes = [